 1. ASSIGNMENT (35%)

-Details: This exercise will require students to answer one or more problem questions raising issues covered in the first 3 weeks of the course.
+Details: This exercise will require students to answer a series of law reform or policy questions raising issues covered in the first 3 weeks of the course.
 Further instructions will be contained in the task sheet.
 The assignment will be redeemable by the research essay for a mark of at least 40%.

 Word Limit: 2500 words.

 Release Date: The research essay will be released at 2:00pm on Thursday 6 June.

 Due Date: The research essay must be submitted by 2:00pm on Friday 28 June via Turnitin.